-Conflicts exist between statements made by the individual, payee, or representative
+Conflicts exist between statements made by the beneficiary or recipient, payee, or

-The individual’s medical source or other third party contact indicates work activity
+The beneficiary or recipient's medical source or other third-party contact indicates

 Based on disability determination services (DDS) review, a cessation appears appropriate.

-The evidence does not clearly show existence of MINE or MINE-equivalent impairment
+The evidence does not clearly show the existence of a MINE or MINE-equivalent impairment

 (including lost folders).